 These are checked during a formal company assessment carried out by an independent FORS assessor.

-FTA is one of the UK’s largest trade associations and represents the transport interests of companies moving goods by road, rail, sea and air.
-FTA has been supporting the interests of the transport industry since 1889.
-As well as the assurance that being a member of FTA gives to our clients, the FTA keeps us informed of industry developments and enables us to maintain compliance.
+Logistics UK (formerly FTA) is one of the UK’s largest trade associations and represents the transport interests of companies moving goods by road, rail, sea and air.
+Logistics UK has been supporting the interests of the transport industry since 1889.
+As well as the assurance that being a member of Logistics UK gives to our clients, Logistics UK keeps us informed of industry developments and enables us to maintain compliance.

 RISQS is the UK rail industry supplier qualification scheme, providing a single common registration qualification and audit process for suppliers, which is shared by the UK rail industry.